felipendc/vicyos-hefftor-polybar/README.md

 (Yeah, I now, I have commom sense).<br />

 5 - Just to wrap up about the Sys-Tray subject...
 I could've put it on the left or right side of the Polybar.
-But, It got all weird due to the lack of "Radius" support to get the rounded borders.<br />
+But, it got all weird, due to the lack of "Sys-Tray-Radius" support to get the rounded borders.<br />

 I don't know if you noticed but, I also changed the Workspace Icon with a circle rounded with dots.
 I wanned something diffent and cool.<br />